Renormalized Chern-Gauss-Bonnet formula for complete Kahler-Einstein metrics: Proof of Theorem

 so if $\J[\r]=-e^{f}$ for some pluriharmonic function $f$, then $g$ is a K\"{a}hler-Einstein metric.
 By (\ref{invprop}), to find such a defining function is equivalent to solving the following {\it Monge-Amp\`{e}re equation}:

-For a strictly pseudoconvex domain in $\C^{n+1}$, S. Y. Cheng and S. T. Yau \cite{CY} established the existence of the solution to the Monge-Amp\`{e}re equation: \begin{thm} For a strictly pseudoconvex domain $X$ in $\C^{n+1}$, the solution $\r$ to the Monge-Amp\`{e}re equation exists and is unique. \end{thm} Actually, however, we do not need this exact solution for our purpose since the boundary integral of the Gauss-Bonnet formula involves only finite order jet of the solution at the boundary, which can be calculated by the following Fefferman's approximate solution \cite{Fe}: \begin{thm} For a strictly pseudoconvex domain $X$ in $\C^{n+1}$, there exists a defining function $\r\in C^{\infty}(\ol{X})$ such that
+For a strictly pseudoconvex domain in $\C^{n+1}$, Cheng and Yau \cite{CY} established the existence and uniqueness of the solution to the Monge-Amp\`{e}re equation.
+However, we do not need the exact solution for our purpose.
+We use the following Fefferman's approximate solutions: \begin{thm}[\cite{Fe2}] For a strictly pseudoconvex domain $X$ in $\C^{n+1}$, there exists a defining function $\r\in C^{\infty}(\ol{X})$ such that

 If another defining function $\widetilde{\r}$ satisfies the same equation, then